I wanted to die.

 Despite all the hardships you have in your life, you have to keep moving forward and never give up.
 The past happened and you’re just going to have to live and learn from it all.
 Don’t be afraid of who you are, you don’t need anyone’s approval, but simply your own to be happy and create the life of your dreams.
 Fear is only an illusion!

-I left a job that paid well and had great benefits to build something that mattered to me.
+I left a job that paid well and had great benefits to building something that mattered to me.
 It was never about the money, it was about sharing my creative work with the world and contributing to something greater than myself.

 Now, let me ask you something.